-Due to this risk, you will require regular tests to check if the cancer has returned.
+Because of this risk, you will need regular tests to check if the cancer has returned.
 These include:

 If the cancer does return and is diagnosed at an early stage, it will usually be possible to cure it using chemotherapy and possibly also radiotherapy.
-Some types of recurring testicular cancer have a cure rate of almost 100%.
+Some types of recurring testicular cancer have a cure rate of over 95%.